 Configuring organization-specific logins, such as OpenID Connect logins, allows members of your organization to sign in to ArcGIS Enterprise using the same logins they use to access your organization's internal systems.
 The advantage of setting up organization-specific logins using this approach is that members do not need to create additional logins within the ArcGIS Enterprise system; instead, they can use the login that is already set up with the organization.
-When members sign in to ArcGIS Enterprise, they enter their organization-specific username and password into your organization's login manager, also known as your organization's identity provider (IDP).
-Upon verification of the member's credentials, the IDP informs ArcGIS Enterprise of the verified identity for the member who is signing in.
+When members sign in to ArcGIS Enterprise, they provide their organization-specific username and password into your organization's login manager, also known as your organization's identity provider (IdP).
+Upon verification of the member's credentials, the IdP informs ArcGIS Enterprise of the verified identity for the member who is signing in.

-ArcGIS Enterprise supports the OpenID Connect authentication protocol and integrates with IDPs such as Okta and Google that support OpenID Connect.
+ArcGIS Enterprise supports the OpenID Connect authentication protocol and integrates with IdPs such as Okta and Google that support OpenID Connect.

 Set up OpenID Connect logins

-The process of configuring an OpenID Connect IDP with ArcGIS Enterprise is described below.
-Before proceeding, it is recommended that you contact the administrator of the IDP to obtain the parameters needed for configuration.
-You can also access and contribute to detailed third-party IDP configuration documentation in the ArcGIS/idp GitHub repository.
+The process of configuring an OpenID Connect IdP with ArcGIS Enterprise is described below.
+Before proceeding, it is recommended that you contact the administrator of the IdP to obtain the parameters needed for configuration.
+You can also access and contribute to detailed third-party IdP configuration documentation in the ArcGIS/idp GitHub repository.